leifliddy/podman-cemu-builder/README.md

 # once inside the container, run this script to build cemu
 /root/scripts/01-build.cemu.sh

-# use the -r option to perform a clean build (will remove exisiting source dir and build Cemu from scratch)
+# use the -r option to perform a clean build (will remove existing source dir and build Cemu from scratch)
 /root/scripts/01-build.cemu.sh -r

 # the resulting Cemu binary will be copied to the /output directory which is shared with the host system